aluveitie/RyzenMacPro/README.md

 SmallTree kext is no longer working with macOS 12 Monterey, but the AppleIGB kext can be used as a replacement.

-With macOS 12.3 the AppleMCEReporterDisabler.kext is required to boot on AMD.
+Starting with macOS 12.3 the AppleMCEReporterDisabler.kext is required again to boot on AMD.

 Besides the default kexts the following are noteworthy: